-Currently, I am a lecturer* in Carsten Dormann’s group at the University of Freiburg, Germany.
+Currently, I am a lecturer* in Carsten Dormann’s Biometry and Environmental System Analysis group at the University of Freiburg, Germany, and am leading a small team within this larger group.
 Besides teaching courses in Environmental Sciences and Forestry programs, I am studying species interactions, insect biodiversity and network dynamics, also in close collaboration with Alexandra Klein’s group.
-I am currently building a small team embedded in the larger working group.

 From 2013 to 2015, I was a a postdoctoral fellow in Kevin McCann’s group at the University of Guelph, Canada, working on food web dynamics (supported by the German Research Foundation DFG).
 In early 2013, I worked as a short-term postdoc at the University of California, Davis, CA, USA, in Neal M. Williams’ group.

 I earned a Dr. rer. nat.
 (PhD) in Biodiversity and Ecology at Georg-August-University Göttingen, Germany, in Teja Tscharntke’s Agroecology group (supported by a fellowship of the German Environmental Foundation DBU).